GorillaSapiens/n/src/assembler/doc.md

 That means:

-- segment bases are resolved during assembly
+- in Intel HEX mode, segment bases are resolved during assembly
-- output is still final absolute Intel HEX
+- in o65 mode, only the classic o65 segments are meaningful to the object writer: `TEXT`, `DATA`, `BSS`, and `ZEROPAGE`
-- there is no relocatable object format
+- `.segmentdef` is ignored in o65 mode, because final placement belongs to the linker
-- there are no fixups or external relocation records
+- `.org` in o65 mode changes only the relative offset within the current segment and does not record an absolute placement

-So segment support is real and useful, but it is still **final-assembly segment layout**, not full linker semantics.
+So segment support is still useful in both modes, but only the final-assembly path treats segments as fully placed absolute regions.

 ---